 When Rachel sent us her recently DIYed kitchen makeover we had to share the goods.
 Here’s her letter: To say that there are touches of YHL in our newly renovated kitchen/dining room would be an understatement.
 I “borrowed” many of your ideas!
 First we removed the upper half of the wall separating the kitchen from the dining room.
 And after the dated wallpaper came down we painted both rooms with a 5 gallon bucket of Valspar paint to cut costs.
 We removed the upper kitchen cabinet doors to create an “open” look while the lower doors are original (we sanded, primed, & repainted them).
 We also added new hinges & hardware.
 Then we installed a

 After recently revealing that John would be coming on as a full time blogger here on the home front (and mentioning that we had a full scale guest bedroom to office-slash-guest-bedroom-slash-playroom makeover in the cards) we’re back to spill more details about that space’s big switcheroo.
-First we’ll take a look back – waaaaay back – at what the room looked like when we moved in.
+Spoiler alert: we need a sleeper sofa, STAT.
+Let’s take a look back – waaaaay back – at what the room looked like when we moved in.
 It was actually a pretty blank slate to begin with, so replacing the ceiling fan with a flush mount fixture (like this– basic and cheap, but still an improvement) seemed to raise the ceiling about a foot.
-Then we just painted the walls a neutral tone, added some crown
+Then we just painted the

 Ever been trapped in the bathroom?
 We were.
 All the time.
 Every spring and summer, thanks to a bit of increased humidity, our full bathroom’s door used to swell just enough in the top left corner to keep the door from opening on the first pull.
 Or the second.
 Or the third.
 In fact it usually took some serious “door flapping” (grabbing the knob and rocking back and forth until it sprung free on the fifth or sixth tug) to get out of the bathroom every time we used it.
 And forget about our poor friends and family members who innocently ducked in there and then freaked out about a minute later when they thought